ACGaming/UniversalTweaks/README.md

 * Hardcore Buckets: Prevents placing of liquid source blocks in the world
 * Horizontal Collision Damage: Applies horizontal collision damage to the player akin to elytra collision
 * Husk & Stray Spawning: Lets husks and strays spawn underground like regular zombies and skeletons
+* Incurable Potions: Excludes potion effects from being curable with curative items like buckets of milk
 * Infinite Music: Lets background music play continuously without delays
 * Item Entities: Enables the modification of item entity properties
 * Linear XP Amount: Sets the amount of XP needed for each level, effectively removing the increasing level scaling